Ghafour Youssefiani: Professional experience

 In 1958, as a member of Abadan Refinery's Center for Petrochemical Engineering, he initiated a number of innovations, including an innovative formulation for the production of JP4 (Jet Fuel), which until 1995 was used world-wide to fuel fighter jets.
 Also, in 1960, he pioneered the usage and application of computer systems, automating the control and calibration of Iran's petroleum production and refining systems, a world first.

-From 1969-1974, Youssefiani was appointed as the first Chief Executive of the National Iranian Oil Company's (NIOC) Far East headquarters, based in Tokyo, Japan, marking the beginning of Iran's strategic economic and energy relations with the Far East.
+From 1969 to 1974, Youssefiani was appointed as the first Chief Executive of the National Iranian Oil Company's (NIOC) Far East headquarters, based in Tokyo, Japan, marking the beginning of Iran's strategic economic and energy relations with the Far East.
 At the time, he also founded and served as the first head of the "Iran-Japan-Korea Economic and Energy Council."

 Subsequent to his mission to Tokyo, he was appointed as the "Chief of OPEC Affairs" at NIOC's headquarters in Tehran, Iran, a position he held until the Iranian revolution in 1979.
 During that period, he headed Iran's delegations to the Organization of Petroleum Exporting Countries (OPEC), served as deputy to Minister Jamshid Amouzegar and served multiple terms on OPEC's Board of Governors, in Vienna, Austria.

 After the Iranian Revolution of 1978, he continued his research and development of Oil and Gas projects for Iran.
 In 1998 he proposed an innovative process to capture and convert refinery by-products into Synthetic Natural Gas (SNG) to produce petrochemicals to eliminate Iran's costly imports, thereby enabling Iran's self-reliance on its own petroleum industry.